-The requirement regarding design as mentioned in the second subsection, entails that technical solutions for food and drinking water supply shall satisfy the provisions in the Food Regulations For Land-Based Activities, as well as the Regulations relating to water supply and drinking water.
+The requirement regarding design as mentioned in the second subsection, entails that technical solutions for food and drinking water supply shall satisfy the provisions in the Food Regulations, as well as the Regulations relating to water supply and drinking water (in Norwegian only).
 In addition, the technical solutions should be based on recognised methods to the extent possible.